NoBlackBoxes/LastBlackBox/boxes/systems/connecting/README.md

 ### 4. Determining your NB3's IP address

 There are many different software programmes designed to map local networks.
-I recommend [NMAP](https://nmap.org/download.html), which you can download and install on Linuix, MacOS, and Windows.
-Please following the install instructions for your Host's OS.
+I recommend [NMAP](https://nmap.org/download.html), which you can download and install on Linux, MacOS, and Windows.
+Please follow the install instructions for your Host's OS.

 1. Determine the "local" IP address of your Host computer